LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    ``-skipRecords`` parameter sets the offset into the found set which is shown.
    These two methods define the window of records which are shown and can be used to navigate through a found set.

 #.
 The **Fields** which are available are specified using the ``-returnField``
    method.
 Normally, all fields in the table that was searched are returned.
 If any ``-returnField`` parameters are specified then only those fields will be available to be returned to the visitor using the ``field`` method.
-   Specifying ``-returnField`` parameters can improve the performance of Lasso by not sending unnecessary data between the database and the Web server.
+   Specifying ``-returnField`` parameters can improve the performance of Lasso by not sending unnecessary data between the database and the web server.

    .. note::
       In order to use the ``keyField_value`` method within an ``inline``, the